• Skip to primary navigation

 According to the 2015 OECD report, Denmark is one of 8 countries with some free college university programs.

 The country is a Nordic country in Northern Europe.
-Denmark proper, which is the southernmost of the Scandinavian countries, consists of a peninsula, Jutland, and an archipelago of 443 named islands, with the largest being Zealand, Funen and the North Jutlandic Island.
-The islands are characterised by flat, arable land and sandy coasts, low elevation and a temperate climate.
+Denmark proper, the southernmost of the Scandinavian countries, consists of a peninsula, Jutland, and an archipelago of 443 named islands, with the largest being Zealand, Funen and the North Jutlandic Island.
+The islands are characterized by flat, arable land and sandy coasts, low elevation and a temperate climate.

-Denmark lies southwest of Sweden and south of Norway and is bordered to the south by Germany.
+Denmark lies southwest of Sweden and south of Norway, bordered to the south by Germany.
 The Kingdom of Denmark is constitutionally a unitary state comprising Denmark proper and the two autonomous territories in the North Atlantic Ocean: the Faroe Islands and Greenland.

 Top Colleges & Universities In Denmark